shanemcfadden/shanemcfadden.github.io/src/markdown/about-me.md

 ## As a Musician, I Can...

+- **Think Abstractly to Solve Problems:** Music can feel like a magical wash of sound to the listener.
+However, in order to make any measurable improvements, it's been my job as a musician to identify abstract goals (e.g. "How can I make this melody sound more intense?" or "How can this note sound more beautiful?") and devise specific, actionable plans for achieving them.
 - **Communicate Effectively with Teammates:** Whether I'm collaborating with a single violinist for a recital or directing thirty vocalists for an opera, I've found that effective communication throughout the rehearsal process is vital for producing quality performances.
 It promotes partnerships based on mutual respect, reduces misunderstanding, and makes it easier to accomplish the task at hand.
-- **Think Abstractly to Solve Problems:** Music can feel like a magical wash of sound to the listener.
-However, in order to make any measurable improvements, it's been my job as a musician to identify abstract goals (e.g. "How can I make this melody sound more intense?" or "How can this note sound more beautiful?") and devise specific, actionable plans for achieving them.
 - **Tackle New Challenges Strategically:** With over 400 years of repertoire, even the most seasoned classical musician will encounter music with unfamiliar technical and musical challenges.
-I've developed a reliable routine for examining new challenges and giving them proper context so I can practice and perform whatever music is required of me onstage.
+I've developed a reliable routine for examining new challenges and giving them proper context so I can practice and perform whatever music is required of me.